 legumes.
 Replace saturated and trans fats with unsaturated fats to keep your cholesterol levels healthy.

-Quit smoking: Smoking causes narrowing and clogging of the arteries which reduces bloody supply and the amount of oxygen available throughout the body.
-Smoking also increases the likelihood of your blood clotting which can lead to heart attack and stroke.
+Quit smoking: Smoking causes narrowing and clogging of the arteries which reduces blood supply and the amount of oxygen available throughout the body.
+Smoking also increases the likelihood of your blood clotting which can lead to a heart attack and stroke.

 Look after your mental health: Emotional stress, anxiety and depression can increase your risk of coronary heart disease.
 Manage stress by meditating, building a strong support network, and visiting a mental health provider, if necessary.

 Take your medicines as prescribed: It is important to continue to take your medicines as prescribed and have regular check-ups with your doctor.